vyyytenis/eval-task-abstract/README.md

             {
             "userId": 1,
             "channel": "sms",
-            "content": "phone to fail and go to dummy to retry", "receiver": "+370123123"
+            "content": "phone to fail and go to dummy to retry, dummy will fail or pass randomly", "receiver": "+370123123"
             },
             {